 If employees aren’t meeting goals, you will know it’s time to let them go or work on their performance.
 When goals are achieved, make sure they are celebrated or at least acknowledged.
 This doesn’t have to be extravagant, but a simple incentive like a team lunch or internal email recognizing the success will keep employees moving towards their next goals.

 One of the biggest motivating factors for employees is the feeling that their wants and needs are heard at work.
-This doesn’t mean that every request is granted but listening to what employees have to say is key to motivation.
+This doesn’t mean that every request is granted but listening to what employees say is key to motivation.
 Whether an employee has an idea for a new process or new ideas for their position, however unrealistic the ideas may be, just listen.
-People like their voices to be heard and if they are continuously blocked by managers unwilling to listen, they may reach a point where they don’t care about the organization and aren’t willing to work hard.
+People like their voices to be heard, and if they are continuously blocked by managers unwilling to listen, they may reach a point where they don’t care about the organization and aren’t willing to work hard.

 3. Pay them well